How to Make a Work Schedule (+ Work Schedule Templates)

 Simply add the employee names, and an “X” or a checkmark under each date they are scheduled to work.

-The Google Sheet and Excel versions of the template also calculate the daily statistics per employee, in terms of:
+The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:

-• How many times individual employees have been scheduled to work per month
+• How many times individual employees have been scheduled to work per month, and

-Alternatively, you can print out the schedule and fill it out with a pen.
+Alternatively, you can print the schedule and fill it out with a pen.

 In case your employees work different split shifts, work overtime, or have specific instructions regarding their schedules, you can clarify this below each employee row.

-This template is perfect if you prefer to schedule workdays on a monthly basis, and/or pay your employees on a monthly basis.
+This template is perfect if you prefer to schedule workdays on a monthly basis, and/or pay your employees every month.

 ⬇️ Download the classic Monthly Work Schedule Template in Excel